-A. Depthwise Non-local Module
+A. Depthwise Nonlocal Module

-In this section, we introduce a novel depthwise non-local module, that efficiently enhances inverted residual blocks with channel-wise coherence and contrast learning.
-Inverted residual is an efficient neural network block built on top of depthwise separable convolutions.
-In the following, we briefly review inverted residual blocks and depthwise separable convolutions as preliminaries.
+In this section, we introduce a novel DNL module, that efficiently enhances IR blocks with channel-wise coherence and contrast learning.
+IR is an efficient neural network block built on top of depthwise separable convolutions.
+In the following text, we briefly review IR blocks and depthwise separable convolutions as preliminaries.
 Let I be a $C \times H \times W$ input feature map.
-C, H and W denotes the channel number (depth), the height and the width of I respectively. k, i and j are used as the indices of depth, height and width respectively.
+C, H, and W denote the channel number (depth), the height, and the width of I respectively. k, i, and j are used as the indices of depth, height, and width, respectively.
 For example, $I{i,j}$ is a vector of length C and $I{k,i}$ has W elements.
 Consider a regular $K \times K$ convolution layer with C output channels.
 Its total number of weights is $CK^2 \times C$.
 The time complexity of applying convolution at one position is C^2K^2 .
 As for a depthwise separable convolution layer with C output channels, it has C independent convolution kernels, each of which has a total of $K^2 \times 1$ weights.
 Performing depthwise separable convolution at one position costs CK^2 .
-As shown in Fig. 2(b), an inverted residual block is composed of a 1×1 convolution, a depthwise convolution and another 1×1 convolution.
-These two 1×1 convolutions aim at aggregating features across channels.
-However, for a pair of positions (the orange and blue feature scalars in Fig. 2), $I{k,i,j}$ and $I{k',i',j'}$ $(k \neq k' \text{ and } (i,j) \neq (i',j'))$, their correlation cannot be directly captured by the depthwise separable convolution or the pointwise 1×1 convolutions even when they are located within each other's neighborhood.
+As shown in